-In a blog post yesterday about, innocent spouse relief I discussed some of the unwritten differences that exist in the State of Maine Revenue Service collections programs or as they are more commonly called “Tax Relief Programs.”
-In that article, I noted that many of the programs that the Maine Revenue Service displays as available to Maine taxpayers are different than the tax relief programs available at the federal level through the IRS.
+In a blog post yesterday about innocent spouse relief, I discussed some of the unwritten differences that exist in the State of Maine Revenue Service collections programs.
+More commonly called, “Tax Relief Programs.”
+I noted that many of the programs that the Maine Revenue Service displays as available to Maine taxpayers differ from tax relief programs available at the federal level through the IRS.

-In addition, while surprisingly I often find myself in the position of advising clients interested in OICs about why they will not fix their problem they still have their place.
-Usually, when people seek out my firm for an OIC they do so with inflated expectations of what the process can achieve.
+Because my practice is in Bangor Maine, one of my jobs is to educate Maine taxpayers about these programs.
+Usually in central to northern Maine, ranging up and down I-95, from Augusta to Fort Kent.
+Quite a bit of misinformation perpetuates about these programs.
+While I often find myself in the position of advising clients interested in OICs about why they can not fix their problem, they still have their place.
+Usually, when people seek out my firm for an OIC, they do so with inflated expectations of what the process can achieve.

 However, after we take the time to understand their situation and goals, we can usually propose a more cost-effective, less damaging, and less time-consuming solution.
 In many cases, those solutions achieve the exact same effect as an OIC with less risk.
 Once clients understand the negative aspects of OICs*, that we are trying to help them save time and receive a more cost-effective result they are usually on board with the plan.

 Despite all this OICs can be a great tool for clients in certain situations.
-One of those situations, where they can come up, is people looking for innocent spouse relief when; they don’t qualify, they have their claim rejected by the IRS/MRS or they had a qualifying, but a poorly prepared past claim was rejected, and they are now barred from submitting a new one.
+One of those situations is when people look for innocent spouse relief when they don’t qualify, have their claim rejected by the IRS/MRS, or had a qualifying, poorly prepared past claim rejected.
+They are now barred from submitting a new one.

 One of the most misunderstood programs especially for the Maine Revenue Service is their Offer in Compromise program.
 The IRS offer in compromise program has serious issues being properly understood by the public due to aggressive and misleading T.V. marketing.
 These misunderstandings compound the public understanding issue with Maine offers in compromise.
 Even if a person researches the IRS programs, understands them correctly and reads up on the available Maine guidance they are going to be confused by Maine Revenue’s response to their OIC.
 The reason for this is that there are substantial unpublished differences between there and the IRS program.